cbx-nz/node.js-quiz-server/QUICK_START.md

 9. Use "❌ Kick" button to remove players with inappropriate names
 10. Use broadcast to send messages like "Final Round!"
 11. Click "⏹️ End Game" when finished

+**💡 Tip:** The presenter view keeps the room code visible at the top of the screen during questions, so latecomers can still join!

 ### As Player